-Families and businesses will have lower bills for good, from a zero-carbon electricity system.
+Families and businesses will have lower bills for good, from a zerocarbon electricity system.
 We have chosen this mission not because it is easy, but because working people can never again be left vulnerable to dictators like Putin.

-To deliver our clean power mission, Labour will work with the private sector to double onshore wind, triple solar power, and quadruple offshore wind by 2030.
+To deliver our clean power mission, Labour will work with the private sector to double onshore wind, Labour is determined that we can still make Scotland and the UK a clean energy superpower triple solar power, and quadruple offshore wind by 2030.
 We will invest in carbon capture and storage, hydrogen and marine energy, and ensure we have the long-term energy storage our country needs.
 A new energy act will establish the framework for Labour's energy and climate policies.

 Labour will end a decade of dithering that has seen the Conservatives duck decisions on nuclear power, while the SNP opposes its development in Scotland completely.
-Nuclear power currently provides up to 23 per cent of the electricity consumed in Scotland and will need to remain part of our energy mix if we are to achieve energy security and clean power in Scotland.
-A UK Labour government will ensure the long-term security of the sector UK-wide, extending the lifetime of existing plants.
+Nuclear power currently provides up to 23 per cent of the electricity consumed in Scotland and will need to remain We have been clear that this transition presents an opportunity to create good jobs, with no community left behind, and wellpaying jobs in existing energy industries part of our energy mix if we are to achieve energy security and clean power in Scotland.
+A UK Labour government will ensure the longterm security of the sector UK-wide, extending the lifetime of existing plants.
 New nuclear power stations in England and Small Modular Reactors will play an important role in helping the UK achieve clean power while securing thousands of good, skilled jobs.
 Scottish Labour believes Scotland should not miss out on the economic opportunity that nuclear energy offers.